anthonybusson/Wi-Fi-Watch/README.md

 ## 6. Usage and verification

  http://<server-ip-address>:8000
-Check that the probe appears in the list of probes
-In the Credentials tab, it is possible to deploy a CSV file containing the access credentials for the access points In the Visualization tab, launch a BSSID scan and then a test (association/authentication, DHCP, monitoring) In the SysLog tab, launch a test sequence on each BSSID of the specified SSID
+Check that the monitoring node appears in the list of monitoring nodes In the Credentials tab, it is possible to deploy a CSV file containing the access credentials for the access points In the Visualization tab, launch a BSSID scan and then a test (association/authentication, DHCP, monitoring) In the SysLog tab, launch a test sequence on each BSSID of the specified SSID